Read more about

 As its name suggests, homelessness occurs when an individual is unable to obtain permanent, safe, and sufficient housing.
 Individuals experiencing homelessness may live in temporary shelters on squatted property, pay for long-term residence in hotels, or sleep in homeless or domestic violence shelters.
-Around the world, approximately 1 out of every 65 people (or 100 million people) are homeless.
+Around the world, it is estimated that more than 150 million are homeless.
 An additional 1 billion live in temporary situations (often as squatters or refugees).
 This article takes a specific look at homelessness in Australia.

 Homelessness In Australia

 One of the most significant social problems in Australia is homelessness.
 It is most pronounced in large urban areas, such as Brisbane, Sydney, Melbourne, and Perth.
 In Australia, approximately 105,000 people are considered homeless.

 The definition of homelessness is different from country to country.
 In Australia, it means that a person does not have safe and secure access to housing.
 Additionally, homelessness is defined as somebody in a dwelling that poses major health risks or as a situation in which the adequacy or affordability of the home is at risk.
 People with no legal claim to their occupied territory are also considered homeless.

 Australian Census For Homelessness

 According to the 2011 Census, 105,237 individuals were experiencing homelessness on the day the census was taken.
 In other words, this is 1 out of every 200 Australian resident.
 This statistic exhibited a 17% increase over the prior 2006 Census numbers, meaning the issue has increased in severity.

 The Census further categorized homelessness by using one of the six following classifications: people staying in households other than their own, staying in boarding houses, living in extremely overcrowded conditions, having supported accommodations, sleeping in tents and other improvised housing, and staying in other temporary structures.